 “Wait, I thought the only way to listen actively was to slow down?”

 Oh, and did we mention this experience was created by Shannon O’Neill?
 The former Artistic Director of Uprights Citizens Brigade, the same company where Amy Poehler kicked off her career?
+You may have seen her work in Broad City (Comedy Central) or High Maintenance (HBO).

 Yeah, it’s pretty legit.